Marine commander convicted after sending texts containing 'sexual innuendo'

 A complaint was started July 12, 2017, according to the report.
 Two of the enlisted Marines were given non-punitive letters of caution for inappropriate texts with Hernandez.“I believe the pressure to respond to the senior officer was compelling.
 Response was mandated,” the unidentified commanding officer of Marine Aircraft Group 41 wrote about the justification for the letters of caution in a memorandum attached to the command investigation report.
 “However, the nature of the responses were not in keeping with good order and discipline,” adding it was the commander’s judgment that it should be dealt with in a “non-punitive nature.”

 The investigation was forwarded to Naval Criminal Investigative Service to determine if any further investigation was necessary.
-NCIS would not provide copies of investigation documents.
+Jeff Houston, an NCIS spokesman, said the public affairs office does not release investigative documents.